ZaidGhazal/In-hospital-Death-Prediction-Health-Care-/README.md

 - Outcomes-a.txt: Text file that contains the record ids and the target labels (Survived:0 / In-hospital_death:1) for the training data (set-a).
 The file also has other columns but they are execluded.
 - Outcomes-b.txt: Text file that contains the record ids and the target labels (Survived:0 / In-hospital_death:1) for the testing data (set-b).
 The file also has other columns but they are execluded.

+**Note:** Sets a and b (training and testing data) and the outcomes are included as Dataset.rar file
 # &#128230; Libraries and Packages

 The project is done using python3 and the data science packages.
 Following the libraries used in details: